 - H.R.
 2340 (102nd): To repeal the restrictions added by the Tax Reform Act of 1986 ...

 - H.R.
 2156 (102nd): For the relief of William A. Proffitt.

 View All » (including bills from previous years)

-From Jan 1983 to Oct 1992, Tallon missed 247 of 4,566 roll call votes, which is 5.4%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+From Jan 1983 to Oct 1992, Tallon missed 250 of 4,571 roll call votes, which is 5.5%.
+This is on par with the median of 4.4% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000

 - GPO.gov/FDSys, for sponsored bills